smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 ### SDLViewControllerManager (additions)

-The VC manager should initiate the presentation (call `present` of the overlay controller class) and store the overlay controller and completion handler in an internal list independent of the current system context or how many items this list contains.
+Independent of the current system context or how many items this list contains, the VC manager should:
+1. Initiate the presentation (call `present` of the overlay controller class), then
+2. Store the overlay controller and completion handler in an internal list.

 The overlay controller should be able to listen to responses and notifications relevant to the presentation.
 If the overlay controller has detected the end of the presentation (or the app is disconnected) it should call the completion handler provided by the VC manager.

 ```objc
 @interface SDLViewControllerManager